hugorbarbosa/cpp-project-template/README.md

 ## Documentation

-In this section, it could be described the documentation available in the `docs` directory, and eventually some links with information related to the project.
-In the case of this template, it has only a `README` file.
+This section could describe the documentation available in the `docs` directory, and eventually some links with information related to the project.
+In the case of this template, the `docs` directory has only a `README` file.

 ## Requirements